Loading Golf Stats...

 More Fantasy News

-Streelman posted a two-under 70 in the final round of the Desert Classic to finish in a tie for 34th place.
+Streelman recorded a three-over 75 in the final round of the PGA Championship to finish in a share of eighth place.

-Streelman finished in a tie for 33rd place at the Travelers Championship after he closed with a one-under 69 on Sunday.
+Streelman finished in a tie for seventh place at the Workday Charity Open after shooting an even-par 72 on Sunday.